 I know I need to get on a normal sleep schedule someday.
-That a disrupted sleep schedule can lead to Migraine episodes.
+A disrupted sleep schedule can lead to migraine episodes.
 Boy, do I ever have disrupted sleep and abnormal sleeping patterns.
 I certainly don't have a predictable schedule, that's for sure.

 It's a quarter to three in the morning.
 I'm going to convince myself I'm tired somehow.
 Sleep time.

 When was your last migraine check-up?